fransie/binary-msan/README.md

 ### Shared MSan library

-Binary-msan needs shared libraries of the LVVM MemorySanitizer, which are not available in the regular build of LLVM.
+BinMSan needs shared libraries of the LVVM MemorySanitizer, which are not available in the regular build of LLVM.
 Therefore, the folder `llvm_shared_msan_lib` contains the two needed libraries for x86-64.
 Hence, you don't need to build them yourself but if you're interested, you can find the descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.

 ## Usage

-Use binary-msan as follows: ```./binary-msan.sh <options> <input-file> <output-file>```.
-This is only a prototype, so it will only instrument the main function of simple binary.
+Use BinMSan as follows: ```./binary-msan.sh <options> <input-file> <output-file>```.
+This is only a prototype, so it will only instrument the main function.
 Have a look into the test folder for example binaries.
 Available options:
 - `-k`: Keep going after MSan warning.
-The default behaviour of binary-msan is to abort the executing of the instrumented binary after the first warning.
+The default behaviour of BinMSan is to abort the executing of the instrumented binary after the first warning.
 With this option, the execution will keep going after warnings.
 - `-l`: Enable debug logging to stdout.
-This options inserts extra instrumentation into the binary so that it prints which binary-msan functions (incl. arguments) are called.
+This options inserts extra instrumentation into the binary so that it prints which BinMSan runtime functions (incl. arguments) are called.
 Useful for debugging.